Service brief · Chapter I · Annual Compliance

 Q1

-Books closed for the previous year.
-Auditors begin the audit.
-We collect data for the annual return (MGT-7) — shareholding, director details, indebtedness as at 31 March.
+Books close for the previous year.
+The audit begins.
+Data is gathered for the annual return — shareholding, director details, and borrowings as at 31 March.

 • By 30 May